The Marvelous Marvella | March 21st, 2016

 I recently purchased a beautiful tassel necklace made of faux pearls and Aurora Borealis crystals.
 Although it looked like it could have been manufactured during this century, it was actually made during the 1960s!

 It seems that so many trends come back if you simply wait long enough.
 I looked at the tag and saw that it was stamped MARVELLA.
 Curious to find out more about this company, I did a little research and was very surprised to learn they had been around since 1911…

 The History of Marvella

 A man by the name of Sol Weinrich founded Weinrich Bros.
-Co. in Philadelphia in the year, 1911.
+Co. in Philadelphia in 1911.
 They were contracted makers of costume jewelry and accessories.
-It wasn’t long before they established their own trademark and called it Marvella, manufacturing high-quality faux pearls.
+It wasn’t long before they established their own trademark and called it Marvella, manufacturing high quality faux pearls.
 Here is one of their beautiful faux pearl strands:

 Rhinestone roundels were often used as spacers to add sparkle.
 Their jewelry line included earrings, bracelets, necklaces, brooches, and pins.

 Marvella used many different trademarks over the years with the first as Marvella in script on their pearl jewelry.
 Most of the others incorporated the company name in some form such as MARVELLESQUE, MARVELLETTE, MARVELLIER, and MARVELLESCENCE.
 They added a copyright symbol to the mark MARVELLA after 1955: